-Frieder Knüpling – Chief Risk Officer of SCOR
+Frieder Knüpling – Chief Executive Officer of SCOR Life & Health

-Romain Launay – Chief Operating Officer of SCOR
+Romain Launay – Deputy Chief Executive Officer of SCOR Property & Casualty

-Brona Magee - Deputy Chief Executive Officer of SCOR Global Life
+Brona Magee - Deputy Chief Executive Officer of SCOR Life & Health

 Brona Magee, an Irish citizen, holds a Bachelor of Actuarial and Financial Studies from University College Dublin.
 From 2006 to 2011 she worked for Transamerica International Reinsurance Ireland, which was acquired by SCOR in 2011.
 She was CFO for SCOR Global Life Reinsurance Ireland from 2011 to 2013.
 In 2013, she moved to the United States to take the position of Chief Financial Officer, Americas at SCOR Global Life and in 2015 was promoted to Deputy Chief Executive Officer, Americas.
 In February 2017, she returned to Dublin and became Chief Actuary for SCOR Global Life.
 She was appointed Head of Client Solutions and a member of SCOR Global Life’s Executive Leadership Team in November 2017.
 In September 2018 she was appointed Deputy CEO and Head of Global Markets for SCOR Global Life and became a member of the Group’s Executive Committee.
 Brona Magee is a Fellow of the Society of Actuaries in Ireland.